ctools/ctools/doc/source/reference_manual/csiactdata.rst

 csiactdata
 ===========

-Dumps information about the available FITS productions of IACT data on the screen
+Dumps information about the available FITS productions of IACT data on the screen.

 Synopsis
 --------

 This script inspects the local IACT FITS data storage and prints the names of available and valid data productions on the screen.
-The first parameter ``datapath`` is only queried if the environment variable $VHEFITS is not set.
+The parameter ``datapath`` is only queried if the environment variable $VHEFITS is not set.
 The path should be set to the location of the `master index file <http://gamma-astro-data-formats.readthedocs.org/en/latest/data_storage/super_index/index.html>`__.
 The output of this script can be used as input for further tools that use IACT data.

 General parameters
 ------------------

 ``datapath [string]``
-    Path were data is located
+    Path were data are located.

 ``(master_index = master.json) [string]``
-    Name of master index file
+    Name of master index file.

 Standard parameters